BumblebeeBat/FlyingFox/docs/glossary.md

 block height - This is how many blocks there are between the genesis, and the top of the block tree.
 Blocks are looked up from the database by height.

 block number - This number starts at 0, and usually increments by 1 per block.
 This number determines who the signers are for the block.
 If insufficient signers can be found for number N, then the signers for block N+1 can go first, but it costs more exponentially.
 In the situation where a block number is skipped, the height is NOT skipped.
 So the block number starts equal to block height at 0, and block number grows equal to or faster than height.

+cryptoeconomic security - A mechanism is considered cryptoeconomically secure against attack X when we can prove that the cost of performing attack X exceeds the amount of money that can be stolen or destroyed by attack X.